 Abstract

 The impacts of reduced precipitation on functional diversity and how its components (richness, evenness, divergence and composition) modulate the Amazon carbon sink remain elusive.
-We present a novel trait-based approach, the CArbon and Ecosystem functional-Trait Evaluation (CAETÊ) model to investigate the role of trait diversity for projecting carbon storage and net primary productivity (NPP) in current climatic conditions and the impacts on carbon storage under low precipitation, by using two approaches to represent functional diversity: (i) Plant Functional Type Approach (PFT-approach) including three PFTs, and (ii) a varying Trait-Based Approach (TB-approach) including 3000 plant life strategies (PLSs).
-Six traits were considered: carbon allocation and residence time in leaves, aboveground woody tissues and fine roots.
-Trait variability improved performance in representing NPP and carbon storage.
-Reduced precipitation caused a similar decrease in total carbon storage for PFT-approach and TB-approach (~60%) but carbon loss in PFT-approach was more sharpened and widespread within grid cells.
+We present a novel trait-based approach, the CArbon and Ecosystem functional-Trait Evaluation (CAETÊ) model to investigate the role of trait diversity for projecting carbon storage and net primary productivity (NPP) in current climatic conditions and the impacts of plant functional diversity on vegetation carbon storage under low precipitation, by using two approaches: (i) Plant Functional Type Approach (PFT-approach) including three PFTs, and (ii) a varying Trait-Based Approach (TB-approach) including 3000 plant life strategies (PLSs).
+Six traits were considered: carbon allocation and residence time in leaves, aboveground woody tissues, and fine roots.
+Trait variability improved the model’s performance in representing NPP and carbon storage.
+Reduced precipitation caused a similar decrease in total carbon storage for PFT-approach and TB-approach (~60%) but carbon loss in the PFT-approach was more pronounced and widespread within grid cells.
 This difference owes to the TB-approach's higher ability to functionally reorganize through changes in PLSs abundance and in functional diversity (increase in richness and evenness and decrease in divergence).
-Consequently, functional niches were created in TB-approach, enabling new/previously rare trait combinations to emerge from the available plant life strategies pool.
+Consequently, functional niches were created in the TB-approach, enabling new/previously rare trait combinations to emerge from the available plant life strategies pool.
 Then, TB-approach selected strategies that invest more in fine roots which made the community less sensitive to limited water availability but led to a higher root:shoot ratio (increase of 74.74%) resulting in relatively lower carbon storage in some grid cells.
-The use of only three PFTs overestimated the impacts of reduced precipitation due to limited capacity to reorganize, and results from the PFT-approach should be interpreted with caution.
-Our findings suggest that functional diversity is primordial when evaluating ecosystems sensitivity to climate change and that including trait variability in models enables more realistic future projections, thus paving the way for better understanding biodiversity-ecosystem functioning relationship.
+The use of only three PFTs overestimated the impacts of reduced precipitation due to the limited capacity to reorganize the plant functional community.
+Our findings suggest that considering plant functional diversity is primordial when evaluating Amazon forest ecosystem sensitivity to climate change and that including trait variability in models enables more realistic future projections, thus paving the way for better understanding the biodiversity-ecosystem functioning relationship.

 Keywords: trait-based modeling, climate change, carbon allocation, functional trait space, functional reorganization, trait variability